 There, I said it!

 This is the dirty little secret most organizations don’t want you to know.

 I know I'm right because I have one of those certs that people say is “The Best,” and I'm the first to tell you that it is not perfect.

-When you get home, I want you to open a spreadsheet program like Excel (or use paper if you like) and make a chart, like this:
+When you get home, I want you to open a spreadsheet program like Excel or google docs (or use paper if you like) and make a chart, like this:

-Compare the cost for each certification.
-I feel this is smart because certifications will vary in price.
+Compare the cost of each certification.
+This is smart because certifications will vary in price.
 Some may be under $100 and others may be over $1000!
 Most personal trainer certification organizations teach basically the same stuff and that's why looking at cost is good to do.

 Your certification chart should also have these columns too:

-Another thing to consider is if they offer the certification exam close to your location or not.
+Another thing to consider is if the certification exam can be taken close to your location.
 Many organizations (but not all) use testing centers where the exam is given on a computer.
-While most organizations usually offer the tests all over the US ―and around the world― it would be nice to know if the exam can be taken close to you or not.
+While most organizations usually offer tests all over the US, it would be nice to know if the exam can be taken close to you or not.
 For some, this may be a deal breaker on which organization you go with.